 BICO’s sustainability agenda connects bioconvergence with three different perspectives that define our operations with UN Sustainability Development Goals.
 As of December 2021, BICO is an official signatory of the UN Global Compact Sustainability Development Goals and the Ten Principles of the United Nations Global Compact.

 The sustainability platform is gathered in The BICO Way, explains how BICO views sustainability and focuses on how we, as a company, can make a difference.
 The three perspectives form the pillars of our platform.

 UN Sustainable Development Goals

 The UN Sustainable Development Goals (SDGs) aim to end poverty and inequality, protect the planet and ensure that all people enjoy health, justice and prosperity.
-For the sustainability development goals, BICO have focused on goal 3, 9 and 12 since these are the goals that BICO can influence the most and which in turn impact BICO the most.
+For the sustainability development goals, BICO focuses on goals 3, 9 and 12 since these are the goals that we can influence the most, and which in turn impact us the most.

 Code of Conduct